WebPredict/angular-2-interview-questions/README.md

 **How does loadChildren property work?**

-A: the Router calls it to dynamically load lazy loaded modules for particular routes.
+A: The Router calls it to dynamically load lazy loaded modules for particular routes.

 **When does a lazy loaded module get loaded?**